 Guidance: An Identity Provider may have multiple scopes registered in metadata.
-Scope validation is important due to identity impersonation risk management.
+Scope validation is impo

 3.5.3 Assurance

 If a Relying Party receives and uses the value(s) in an assurance attribute, the relying party MUST validate that the identity assurance profile is present in the assurance-certification entity attribute of the Identity Provider.